1. Before Submitting a CRU Application

 The CRU Protocol Implementation Review (PIR) group meets twice monthly to evaluate applications from investigators who want to use the CRU.
 The PIR group consists of an MD reviewer, the research subject advocate, the nurse manager, protocol team staff, protocol manager and bionutritionist.
 In addition, there are representatives from the UWHC Pharmaceutical Research Center and UWHC Clinical Laboratories.

-The following are CRU PIR meeting dates through 2018.
-The deadline for receipt of both the electronic copies and paper copies by 12:00 noon one week prior to the PIR meeting.
+The following are CRU PIR meeting dates for 2019.
+The deadline for receipt of both the electronic copies and paper copies by 12:00 noon the Tuesday one week prior to the PIR meeting (unless otherwise noted).